 Some people go the bank route, which is the most common.
 Some microlenders and online lenders specialize in helping startups with business term loans, which help pay for one-time investments into the business.

 If you’re looking to go the loan route, you should also consider venture debt.
 This is a type of loan offered by banks and other lenders specifically for early-stage, high-growth companies with venture capital backing.
 The amount of venture debt available is calculated by the amount of equity the company has raised, with loan sizes varying between 25% and 50% of the amount raised in the startups most recent equity round.
-Companies like Silicon Valley Bank can be a great resource if you’re thinking about going the venture debt route.
+Companies like Mercury Bank can be a great resource if you’re thinking about going the venture debt route.

 Hit the jackpot with an investor